Fibromyalgia For Dummies - Roland Staud - E-Book

 Considering causes

 No one knows for sure what causes fibromyalgia, but physicians and other experts have many fascinating theories to explain what may induce the onset of FMS.
-The cause could be hormones or an autoimmune problem or biochemicals gone awry, chronic stress, or it may be related to a previous trauma, such as an injury that you incurred in a car crash or in another serious accident.
-Individuals who have been abused as children or adults are more likely to develop fibromyalgia than others.
+The cause could be hormones or an autoimmune problem or biochemicals gone awry, chronic stress, or it may be related to a previous trauma, such as an injury you incurred in a car crash or another serious accident.
+Individuals abused as children or adults are more likely to develop fibromyalgia than others.

-The cause could also be a combination of different factors coming together at just the right time (or the wrong time when you think about it) for you to develop FMS.
-For example, maybe you got the flu, and then were involved in a serious accident.
-Or some other awful combination may have occurred.
+The cause could also be a combination of different factors coming together at just the right time (or wrong time, when you think about it) for you to develop FMS.
+For example, maybe you got the flu and then were in a serious accident.
+Or some other awful combination occurred.

 Pondering pain